-Some learners have clearly demonstrated their competence in the required mathematical skills well and have shown the ability to use both the required underpinning skills and the problem solving skills to complete a variety of mathematical problems, clearly explaining their responses and justifying answers when required.
-There have also been instances where learners were clearly not at the required level for both levels and in some instances learners had only looked at the first task and then not attempted any further tasks, which is a concern.
-There were also instances of learners only attempting one section when both sections are required to be completed.
+There was some evidence to support how learners have clearly demonstrated their competence in the required mathematical skill to a high standard.
+Some learners have also shown the ability to use both the required underpinning skills and the problem solving skills to complete a variety of mathematical problems, clearly explaining their responses and justifying answers when asked to do so within the task.
+There have however ,been instances where learners were clearly not at the required level and in some instances learners had only looked at the first task and then not attempted any further tasks, which is a concern.
+In addition, examples were seen of learners attempting only one section when both sections are required to be completed.

-The assessments are marked in accordance with set mark schemes and are marked positively, learners are awarded marks for correct tasks and methods, with all examiners being standardised on the same live scripts prior to being approved to mark that script variant.
+The assessments are marked in accordance with set mark schemes and are marked positively, learners are awarded marks for correct tasks and methods, with all examiners being standardised on the same live scripts prior to being approved to mark that variant of script.
+Sampling of examiners marking has also been undertaken to ensure consistency and accuracy of marking across examiners.